mikecab/mikecab.github.io/about.md

 # About Miguel Cabrita

-I am an AI Adoption Expert with a passion for transforming complex challenges into actionable solutions.
+I am an AI Enabler with a passion for transforming complex challenges into actionable solutions.
 With a background in computational mathematics and extensive experience across various industries, I co-founded Enlightenment.AI (EAI) to deliver innovative, AI-powered strategies that drive measurable business outcomes.

 ## Professional Journey